 Diversity in construction and engineering is important for a number of reasons and at GDM we work to create a more inclusive work environment.
 We do this by promoting unconscious bias, appointing diverse employee resource groups, and by celebrating diversity in all its forms.
-We recruit from a wide and diverse talent pool from Universities and technical colleges to senior engineering and management staff with exemplar capabilities and international experience.
+We recruit from a wide and diverse talent pool from Universities and technical colleges to senior engineering and management staff with exemplar capabilities.
 Furthermore, we provide our junior staff with fantastic training both in-house and at leading Universities.

 Women in Engineering: Women have been making significant contributions to the field of engineering for centuries.
 However, they have historically been underrepresented in the field, and there are still many challenges that women face in engineering today.
 At GDM we are proud to celebrate our commitment to Women in Engineering and continue to encourage all of our women to innovate, create and lead our Engineering teams.
-We challenge the idea that engineering is a male-dominated field by highlighting the achievements of our female engineers and by providing more senior role models for our young and talented women.
+We challenge the idea that engineering is a male-dominated field by highlighting the achievements of our female engineers and by providing more senior role models for our talented women.

 We actively celebrate International Women in Engineering Day’s but won’t rest until it is off the agenda and all minorities are represented fairly.

 We strive to deliver sustainable solutions, both in our projects and in our workplace.
 In 2023, we committed to the Science-Based Target Initiative.
 Science-based targets show companies how much and how quickly they need to reduce their greenhouse gas emissions to prevent the worst effects of climate change, based on scientific research.
 Achieving Science-Based Targets requires a holistic approach, involving data-driven assessment, ambitious goal-setting, stakeholder engagement, and a commitment to sustainable practices.